 3. Use Mindfulness to Help with Pain

-When you are experiencing pain during labor and delivery, come back to your breath and bring mindfulness to the moment.
-Acknowledge the pain, but tell yourself it’s a positive pain there to help you have your baby.
+When experiencing pain during labor and delivery, return to your breath and bring mindfulness to the moment.
+Acknowledge the pain, but tell yourself it’s a positive pain to help you have your baby.
 Acknowledge the pain for what it is instead of focusing on how badly it hurts.
 When you start to focus on how badly it hurts, you can quickly spike your anxiety and negative self-talk, which may ultimately stall labor.
 Instead, try to welcome these contractions and know that your body was designed to do this!
 Welcoming them and breathing through them with mindfulness can help you better cope with the pain instead of fighting each one.
 It will also help your body relax and thus help you conserve much-needed energy.

 Mindfulness for Labor and Delivery